leklund/pgtap_sqitch_intro_presentation/pgtap/01_slide.md

 !SLIDE
 # Installation

-1. Download, build and install from here: http://pgxn.org/dist/pgtap/
+1. Download, build, test, and install from here: http://pgxn.org/dist/pgtap/
+2. brew install pgtap
-2. OR, run the pgtap.sql file against your test database.
+3. OR, run the pgtap.sql file against your test database.
 THe file can be found in the kaboom sqitch repository in the vendor directory.

 !SLIDE
 # simple test example